cgreysongaito/Git_Tutorial/README.md

 5. Click on Create RSA key (we will return to this key later).
 Close the Options box.

+6. We need to tell Git (the program) who you are.
+To do this In RStudio click Tools -> Shell and type: git config --global user.name "yourname" and press enter.
+Now type git config --global user.email "youremail" and press enter.

-6. Create a project (with the following folders: R/ figs/ doc/ data/).
+7. Create a project (with the following folders: R/ figs/ doc/ data/).
     Also create a new R script in the R folder of the project.

-7. In Project Options -> Git/SVN -> select Git in
+8. In Project Options -> Git/SVN -> select Git in
     the Version Control system (click yes to both).
 This is the same as "git init".

-8. Edit the R script and save the file
+9. Edit the R script and save the file

-9. In RStudio, open the file ".gitignore" (it is in your project folder) and add the following text: figs/ doc/ data/ .
+10. In RStudio, open the file ".gitignore" (it is in your project folder) and add the following text: figs/ doc/ data/ .
 Save this file.

-10. Click on the Git button and then click on Commit
+11. Click on the Git button and then click on Commit

-11. Check the boxes under “Staged".
+12. Check the boxes under “Staged".
 This is the same as “git add filename".

-12. Write a message in the “Commit message" box and then click on the Commit button.
+13. Write a message in the “Commit message" box and then click on the Commit button.
 This is the same as “git commit -m “commit message“ ”.

 Useful Websites: